 Estate planning can be a daunting and even complex task.
-It is also a necessary task.
+However, it is also a necessary task.
 An estate plan determines who gets what from your assets after you have passed away.
 Many people, including celebrities such as Aretha Franklin and Prince, die intestate without leaving a legal will.
-Not having an estate plan leaves your heirs and beneficiaries with the task of settling your affairs at a time in which they are also grieving.
+Not having an estate plan leaves your heirs and beneficiaries with the task of settling your affairs at a time when they are also grieving.
 Though you may not have a massive or complex estate, it is worth creating an estate plan so that your heirs and beneficiaries are not unduly burdened after your death.

 Your estate is everything that you own, in other words, your assets.
 Regardless of how much you own, your assets will have to go somewhere when you die.
-Saying where they should go and make it easier for your heirs and beneficiaries to receive your assets is the whole estate planning point.
+Saying where they should go and making it easier for your heirs and beneficiaries to receive your assets is the whole estate planning point.

 Work With An Attorney and Tax Advisor

 You need to work with an attorney and perhaps even a tax advisor to craft an estate plan suited to your needs.
-An attorney will guide you through the drafting of the foundational estate plan documents.
+An attorney will guide you through drafting the foundational estate plan documents.
 These documents include such items as a durable power of attorney, health care proxy, and will.
 A tax advisor will help you with any tax issues that arise from your estate plan.

 Your attorney and tax advisor will help you make the right decisions about the often complex implications of the many choices you will be asked to make.
-They will also help communicate your wishes, eliminate errors, and keep taxes at a minimum and adjust your estate plan as your circumstances and wishes change.
+They will also help communicate your wishes, eliminate errors, keep taxes at a minimum and adjust your estate plan as your circumstances and wishes change.

 Maximize Your Estate